JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 There are two easy ways of spotting the dots:

 * The Why/So What method: my name for the Inductive Order approach.
 This is similar to the way Sherlock Holmes speaks: give a conclusion, then the facts proving it, one by one.
-You do this by asking yourself is “what’s the bottom line”, then “why”.
+You do this by asking yourself “what’s the bottom line”, then “why”.
 Keep asking “why” until you’ve reached the basic concepts we all agree on.
 Invert that list, and you have a fully structured argument.
 Then ask “so what” so that you remember to do something with all the information you just gave me - like connect it to the next dot.

 * The Need/Meet method: everything is either something you need or a way to meet that need (I’m sorry if I sound like Ayn Rand).
 If you pair these out, you’ll end up understanding what everything in the story does.